 Indigenous bands and businesses in the Kootenay region of British Columbia

-For hundreds of generations, the Indigenous people of our region—the Ktunaxa and Secwépemc—supported strong, thriving communities through trade.
-Across a traditional territory that includes southwestern British Columbia, the foothills of Alberta and parts of Montana, Idaho and Washington, First Nations people proudly prospered and did business with each other.
-Trade routes were established, goods exchanged and partnerships created.
+For hundreds of generations, the Indigenous people of our region—the Ktunaxa and Secwépemc—have supported strong, thriving communities through trade.
+Across a traditional territory that includes southwestern British Columbia, the foothills of Alberta and parts of Montana, Idaho and Washington, First Nations people have proudly prospered and done business with each other.

 That same pride of doing business exists today.
 Indigenous-owned businesses make up an important part of our local economy and they contribute to the well-being, sustainability and prosperity of local First Nations communities.
 More than that, they also create jobs, teach valuable employment and entrepreneurial skills, maintain and support land stewardship and create a self-sustaining economic base for First Nations communities across the region.
 By the same token, meaningful relationships and opportunities are also built and nurtured across the region at large, creating shared prosperity for all.
 In the spirit of economic reconciliation, we are all one.